June 18, 2026

 Accounting profit subtracts only explicit costs from revenue.
 Economic profit also subtracts implicit and opportunity costs.
 That distinction matters more than it might seem at first glance.

-A company can report strong accounting profit while its economic profit is negative.
-That means the business covers its bills but doesn't earn enough to justify the resources tied up in it.
+You can report strong accounting profit while your economic profit is negative.
+That means you're covering your bills but not earning enough to justify the resources tied up.
 You'd have been better off deploying those resources somewhere else.

 Explicit costs vs. implicit costs